 We will preserve the four historic turbine halls that run the length of the site from north to south and represent the height of power generation and the architectural ornament that accompanied this technological feat.
 We believe these halls are the heart and soul of the development and give the site character, a sense of place and preserve a piece of South Boston history for future generations.

+As a result of the feedback that we received from the community, we reduced all building heights to less than 200 feet.
 We will have buildings of various heights in different areas around the site, reaching between 56 feet and 198 feet.
 Today, the buildings on the site reach up to 330 feet.

 - Increased commercial use at the site: Shifted balance of site to 65 percent commercial use and 35 percent residential, reducing the amount of housing from 1,344 units to 636 units and increasing the amount of research & development and office space